berksaygu/in-a-rush/README.md

-# in-a-rush
+# In A Rush
-Red Prince Studio First Game
+Red Prince Studio's First Game